oliver1112/Real-Time-Object-Detection-with-Live-Camera/README.md

 - **Solver Prototxt (`solver.prototxt`)**: This file contains settings for the training process (like learning rate, momentum, weight decay, etc.).
 Adjust these parameters as needed for fine-tuning.

 ### 3. Training and Result
+For more training and experiment result, to see our pdf.

 ### Important Notes:
 - **Dataset Preparation**: Ensure your KITTI dataset is correctly formatted and the paths in the training prototxt file are correctly set.